ohho/devtools-workshop/README.md

-## Tips and Tools for using Devtools
+## Tips and Tricks for using Devtools
-A talkthrough workshop by [Jackie Ho](http://ohho-design.com/).
+How to master Devtools for debugging your visual styles.

 ### How to open DevTools
 - Click into objects or view overall page